Published Nov. 18, 2018 in the Maryville Daily Times.

 PBMs are big business.
 Very big business.
 Through a combination of monopoly and muscle, they have established themselves as the central finance coordinators over a dizzyingly complex drug market.

-A 2015 report from the U.S. House antitrust committee found that the top three PBMs — Express Scripts, CVS Caremark and OptumRX of UnitedHealth Group — controlled 78 percent of the market, collecting $200 billion a year to cover 290 million enrollees.
+A 2015 report from the U.S. House Judiciary Subcommittee on Regulatory Reform, Commercial and Antitrust Law found that the top three PBMs — Express Scripts, CVS Caremark and OptumRX of UnitedHealth Group — controlled 78 percent of the market, collecting $200 billion a year to cover 290 million enrollees.

 Meanwhile, the mom and pop pharmacies that depend on these PBMs to channel money from the rest of the health care market are mice in comparison to these mammoths.
-The vast disparity in power manifests through lopsided contracts, leading independent pharmacists to take a dim view of PBMs.
+The vast disparity in power manifests itself through lopsided contracts, leading independent pharmacists in Maryville and across the country to take a dim view of PBMs.

-“They make money off my back and the backs of my employees,” said Phil LaFoy of Blount Discount Pharmacy.
-“They’re crooked,” said Jeremy Long, a pharmacist who previously worked at City Drug Pharmacy.
+“They make money off my back and the backs of my employees,” said Phil LaFoy of Blount Discount.
+“They’re crooked,” said Jeremy Long, a pharmacist who previously worked at City Drug.
 “Nothing other than a scam,” said Mac Wilhoit of Lowe’s Drugs.

 The financial pressure exerted on these small businesses is felt across the state.
 Tennessee Pharmacists Association Executive Director Micah Cost said his organization has observed a “systematic reduction” of reimbursements from PBMs to independent pharmacies.
 As a result, many are shuttering their doors, he said.
 “No one can sit there and take losses on medications like that.”